Food Type: Italian with an emphasis on pizza.

 Dining Plan: One Table Service.
 For your “entrée entitlement,” you can order a non-pizza entrée like a pasta dish or salad or you can order any of the pizzas in the individual size.
 Two people can also pool their credits and order a large pizza and four people can pool their credits and order a family-size half-meter pizza.

 Value: Above average to excellent.
-This is one of the more difficult restaurants to quantify because the value depends on what you order.
+This is one of the more difficult restaurants to quantify because the value depends on what’s ordered.
 If a family of four shares a half-meter pizza for $41, the cost per person would only be about $10 for an entrée.
 Even if you added two appetizers and two desserts, the meal would still be considerably less than many other Epcot restaurants.
 Even at $18 for each individual pizza, the cost is still less than many of the other Epcot restaurants.